TypeScript String Literal Types

 mouseEvent = 'mouseover'; // compiler errorCode language: JavaScript (javascript)

-If you use the string literal types in multiple places, they will be very verbose.
+If you use the string literal types in multiple places, they will be verbose.

 To avoid this, you can use the type aliases.
 For example: